 How is organic cotton cultivated?

+Other than all the differences, one of the important buying criteria for cotton is ‘how is the cotton made‘ or it should be.
 To give you a more comprehensive idea of organic cotton cultivation, I will try to break the processes from seed preparation to dyeing.

 Only natural, untreated non-GMO (genetically modified organism) seeds are picked for cultivation.
 In many countries such as the US, federal regulations prohibit the use of genetically engineered seeds for organic cotton farming.
 The health of the soil in the growth terrain will be maintained through a series of steps such as crop rotation; only organic matter is used as fertilizers.